gitkraken/gitlens-docs/gitlens/GL-GK-AI.md

 You can configure separate AI models for different features (such as compose and review) to optimize for your preferred balance of speed and quality.

-### AI Auto Rebase `Pro`
+### Auto-Rebase `Pro`
 **Available in:** Pro, Advanced, and Business plans

 Move a rebase forward with AI-assisted conflict resolution.
-AI Auto Rebase resolves a conflict only when its confidence meets the threshold you configure; anything below that threshold pauses the rebase so you can resolve it yourself.
+Auto-Rebase resolves a conflict only when its confidence meets the threshold you configure; anything below that threshold pauses the rebase so you can resolve it yourself.
 A rebase summary sheet shows what was resolved and how, and full undo support returns you to the pre-rebase state if the result is not what you wanted.

+Auto-Rebase respects the steps you plan in the Interactive Rebase Editor.
+When a `reword` or `squash` step needs a new commit message, Auto-Rebase opens the message in VS Code and waits until you finish editing it.
+At a commit you marked `edit`, it resolves and stages any conflicts, then pauses so you can make your changes before you continue the rebase.

+When Auto-Rebase pauses, its notification offers **Review & Resolve** and **Abort Rebase**, plus **Resume with AI** when AI features are allowed.

 **How to access:**
-- From the Command Palette: `GitLens: AI Auto Rebase`
+- From the Command Palette: `GitLens: Auto-Rebase...`
-- From the Commit Graph: Right-click a branch and select AI Auto Rebase
+- From the Commit Graph: Right-click a branch, select **Rebase Current Branch onto Branch...**, and choose **Auto-Rebase** in the rebase confirmation step
+- From the Interactive Rebase Editor: Select **Start Auto-Rebase** next to **Start Rebase**, or **Continue with Auto-Rebase** once the rebase has started
+- For a rebase that is already paused: Run `GitLens: Continue with Auto-Rebase` from the Command Palette

 **Key settings:**
 - `gitlens.ai.autoRebase.confidenceThreshold` — Set the minimum confidence level (0-1) for automatic conflict resolution